 Received Sub-Committee visit

-Ukraine presented voluntary pledges and commitments in support of its candidature for membership for the period 2018-2020.
+Ukraine presented voluntary pledges and commitments in support of its candidature for membership for the period 2018-2020 early in 2017.

-An analysis of steps taken by Ukraine in fulfilment of its international pledges shows that Ukraine maintains a Standing Invitation, has accepted 75% visit requests, and has responded to 52% of the communications sent.
-For those instruments to which Ukraine is Party, it has submitted most of its periodic reports (it has one overdue reports, CED) although it tends to submit late its reports (the CAT, ICCPR and CRC reports were submitted after the due dates).
+An analysis of steps taken by Ukraine in fulfilment of its international pledges shows that Ukraine cooperates with the Council Special Procedures by maintaining a Standing Invitation, accepting 85% of visit requests, and responding to 50% of the communications received.
+For those instruments to which Ukraine is Party, it has submitted most of its periodic reports (it has two overdue reports, CED and CRPD).